The Blair and Georgia Sadler Fellowship at Health Care Without Harm

 Fellows receive a full scholarship to attend CleanMed and a $1,000 grant to complete a project that aims to demonstrate scalable solutions that can be shared with our health care network, broader academic circles, and the general public.

-“The next generation of clinical health professionals want to be prepared to care for patients in a changing climate, from gaining an understanding of how climate change impacts health, to acquiring knowledge about opportunities to reduce health care’s climate footprint, and learning how to prepare for disruptions in patient care due to extreme weather events.
+“The next generation of clinical health professionals want to be prepared to care for patients in a changing climate, from gaining an understanding of how climate change impacts health, to acquiring knowledge about opportunities to reduce health care’s climate impact, and learning how to prepare for disruptions in patient care due to extreme weather events.
 The Sadler Fellowship is an exciting opportunity to support and mentor the next generation of clinical sustainability leaders and provide them with the tools and knowledge to advocate for more sustainable and equitable health care.”

 — Amy Collins, Medical Director of Physician Engagement and Education, Health Care Without Harm